-Network Setting Description/Values eth0 eth1 eth2 Note Depending upon your device, the network interface prefixes may differ.
+Network Setting Description/Values ethO eth1 eth2 Note Depending upon your device, the network interface prefixes may differ.
 Addressing Choose whether the interface uses a static or dynamic IP address: None: Select to disable the interface.
 Static: Select to disable DHCP (Dynamic Host Configuration Protocol).
 When DHCP is disabled, you must manually enter the IP address and subnet mask.
 DHCP: Select to enable DHCP.
 When DNCP is enabled, Kraken will get an IP address from a DHCP server on the network.
+User Description (Optional) Enter a customized name for each network interface.
+This description appears beside the interface name on the Default Interface drop-down list (see above), as well as the Network Interface drop-down lists on the Input and Output creation pages.
 IP Address Note If DHCP is disabled, you may enter an IP address in dotted-decimal format.
 Subnet Mask Note If DHCP is disabled, you may enter the Network Mask in dotted-decimal format (e.g., 255.255.0.0).
 Gateway Note If DHCP is disabled, you may enter the gateway address in dotted-decimal format.
 MTU (Maximum Transmission Unit) Specifies the maximum allowed size of IP packets for the outgoing data stream.
 MAC Address (Read-only) The Media Access Control address assigned to the interface.
 This is the physical address of the network interface and cannot be changed.

-Network Setting Description/Values Link Determines whether the Ethernet parameters are set automatically or manually (i.e., enables or disables autonegotiation): • Auto: The system will match the Ethernet Speed and Duplex Mode to the Ethernet hub to which it is connecting: • Manual: These values must be set manually.
+Link Determines whether the Ethernet parameters are set automatically or manually (i.e., enables or disables autonegotiation): Auto: The system will match the Ethernet Speed and Duplex Mode to the Ethernet hub to which it is connecting: Manual: These values must be set manually.
 See following settings.
 Note Always use Auto with Gigabit Ethernet (GigE) speed (1000 Mbps).
 Ethernet Speed If Link is set to Auto, the actual value for the Ethernet Speed (read-only).
-If Link is set to Manual, select the Ethernet Speed (in Mbps): • 100 • 10 Duplex If Link is set to Auto, the actual value for the Duplex Mode (read-only).
-If Link is set to Manual, select the Duplex Mode: Full Half
+If Link is set to Manual, select the Ethernet Speed (in Mbps): • 100 • 10

+Network Setting Description/Values Duplex If Link is set to Auto, the actual value for the Duplex Mode (read-only).
+If Link is set to Manual, select the Duplex Mode: • Full • Half